Show All Answers

 Most of the local hospitals in Chester County will not examine children suspected of sexual abuse who have not reached puberty.
 The CAC is located near two children’s hospitals with nationally recognized doctors who specialize in child abuse.

 The criminal justice system can be confusing to victims and their families.
 Members of the MDT are always happy to answer questions you may have.
-The Adult Criminal Justice Process flowchart and these nine steps may help clarify the process.
+The Flowchart of the Criminal Justice System and these nine steps may help clarify the process.

 While not every case will move forward through the criminal justice system, MDT members work hard to achieve the best outcome, keeping your child’s well-being a priority.